 Cozmo Code Lab, kids can use block-based programming to get their robot moving.
 From displaying emotions on his screen to recognizing faces and exploring his environment, this robot will make any child more curious about technology.
 The interactive robot will share plenty of hands-on learning games to keep kids entertained for hours.
 Anki Vector is now available with integrated AI technology.

 Dash, Dot and Cue are fun-looking, coding robots for kids that come to life with a tablet.
 The Wonder Workshop Robots teaches kids the basics of programming, critical thinking, reasoning, and much more.
 Moreover, kids will have a lot of fun while programming their first robot to race, dance, light up, make sounds, avoid obstacles, and even react to their voice.
 Read my review of the Dot Creativity robot kit for crafty kids.

-	Osmo Coding Jam is the ideal toy for girls and boys who learn best through hands-on experiences.
-The game comes with multiple different puzzle pieces, that can be used in conjunction with the app to create new fun sounds and beats.
-Using the coding blocks, kids can layer beats together, design their own songs, and improve their creations.
+Osmo Coding Awbie is the ideal toy for girls and boys who learn best through hands-on experiences.
+The game comes with multiple different puzzle pieces, that can be used in conjunction with the app to learn coding concepts.
+For more music orientated kids there is Osmo Coding Jam where kids use the blocks to design their own songs, and make the beats come alive.